akshendra/akshendra.github.io/the-madlad-reduce/index.md

 #### 4. Doing the job of `filter()` - quite unnecessary :)

-From an array of players, which players have valid ids (`mongoId` here).
+From an array of players, filter those with with valid ids (`mongoId` here).

 ```js
 game.players.reduce((acc, val) => {